Expect Cotton futures to trade sideways to down: Angel Commodities

 Outlook

-We expect cotton futures to trade sideways to down on reports of weaker fundamentals of sufficient stocks in the country due to good production, lower exports prospects and higher imports.
+We expect cotton futures to trade sideways to down on reports of sufficient stocks in the country due to good production, lower exports prospects and higher imports prospects.
 Yarn production in the country is expected to be lower this year.
 Poor response to state auction in China may support prices.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.